charlotteliang/prompt-manager/BUILD_PROMPT.md

 - Responsive layout with proper mobile support

 ### Step 2: Add Firestore Database
 Ask the LLM: *"Set up Firebase Firestore as the primary database for this prompt management app.
 Configure the Firebase project, create the necessary collections (prompts, projects, categories), and implement CRUD operations.
 Set up real-time subscriptions so the app updates automatically when data changes.
-Also implement a hybrid storage system that falls back to localStorage when Firebase is not available."*
+Also implement a hybrid storage system that falls back to localStorage when Firebase is not available.
+IMPORTANT: Use environment variables for all Firebase configuration (REACT_APP_FIREBASE_*) and never hardcode API keys in the source code.
+Create a .env.example template file for users to copy and configure their own Firebase project."*

 **What the LLM Should Handle:**
-- Firebase project configuration and initialization
+- Firebase project configuration and initialization using environment variables
 - Firestore security rules setup
 - Collection structure design
 - Real-time data synchronization
 - Offline fallback implementation
+- Environment variable setup with .env.example template
+- Security best practices (no hardcoded API keys)

 ### Step 3: Add Authentication
 Ask the LLM: *"Implement Firebase Authentication for user login and registration.
 Add a login/signup system with email/password authentication.
 Protect the app so only authenticated users can access their prompts.
 Set up user-specific data isolation so each user only sees their own prompts, projects, and categories."*